 During soft start, the output voltage is monotonically ramped up to the minimum programmable output voltage.
 After reaching this threshold, the output voltage is further increased following the slope as programmed in the ramp rate settings (see RAMP RATE CONTROLLING) until reaching the programmed output voltage.
-Once the nominal voltage is reached, regular operation as described above will continue.
+Once the nominal voltage is reached, regular operation continues.